 Nuts and trail mixes are the best food for backpacking.
 They contain plenty of carbohydrates, protein, and fat.

-Popular choices: Planters Nuts & Chocolate, Tropical Fruit Trail Mix, Turtle Chex Mix, Almonds, Cashews.
+Popular choices: Planters Nu, Tropical Fruit Trail Mix, Turtle Chex Mix, Almonds, Cashews. ts & Chocolate

 Dried Fruits